szabolcstoth/robotframework-basics/docs/04-advanced/02-list-test-cases.md

 ## Results

-Inside the `tests` folder, execute the following command.
+In the `tests` folder, execute the following command.

 ``` bash
 python ./tools/test_case_list.py --suite .
 ```

-The output should be something like this:
+The output should look similar to the following:

     Root Suite: Tests
     -
     Test Case: Tests.01-Greetings.01-Greetings.Original Greetings
     Tags: [ubuntu]
-    Documentation: This test case checks that the Print Your Name keyword works as expected.
+    Documentation: This test case verifies that the Print Your Name keyword works as expected.
     -
     Test Case: Tests.01-Greetings.01-Greetings.Greetings Again
     Tags: [centos]